Kiran7007/Interview-Preparation/docs/android.md

 -   Restrict access.
 -   Avoid logging database contents.
 -   Consider backup behavior and logout/data-retention requirements.

-Interview Answer:
-> Minimize sensitive data.
 ---
 ## How do you handle search in a ViewModel?
+- `mapLatest` cancels the previous suspend search when a newer query arrives.
-For a suspend search function:
+- For a Flow-returning search function, use `flatMapLatest`.
+- Example:
 ```kotlin
 private val query = MutableStateFlow("")